Here, we present some essential commands for working with Seurat objects. See also the v5-specific essential commands list.

 DimPlot(object = pbmc, reduction = "umap")

-# note that you can chain multiple commands together with %>%
+# you can also chain commands together with %>% from magrittr/the tidyverse

 pbmc <- SCTransform(pbmc) %>%